whirlsyu/EnMCB/README.md

 Citation:
 Xin Yu, De-Xin Kong, EnMCB: an R/bioconductor package for predicting disease progression based on methylation correlated blocks using ensemble models, Bioinformatics, 2021, btab415

-Note: This package is still under developing.
-Some of the functions may be further changed.

 Followings are brief instructions for using this package: